onCreate-PESUECC/Dice-Roller-App/README.md

 # Dice-Roller-App
-A Dice Roller Application, built for Kotlin-Session-3
+A Dice Roller Application, built for Kotlin Demo Sessions.

 # Contributing to Dice Roller App
 Hello and welcome!
 We are so glad that you are interested in contributing to the Dice Roller Application!